jkeam/lab-lan-config/README.md

     oc cp $ISO_FILE $POD_NAME:/opt/app-root/src -n cluster-services
     ```

 3. Apply [https://github.com/jkeam/lab-lan-gitops/windows10.yaml](https://github.com/jkeam/lab-lan-gitops/blob/main/windows10.yaml).
 That uses this `vms/windows` dir.
+Make sure that the `bootOrder` is set to boot from `installation-cdrom` so that Windows can install.

+4. After installation, edit the `bootOrder` to switch the `rootdisk` and `installation-cdrom`

 ### Fedora Desktop